brainupdaters/drlm-docs/docs/source/ClientConfig.rst

        * Access to EPEL Repo to install rear from repo (CentOS,RedHat)
        * instclient uses apt-get, yum and zypper, so repositories must be configured
        * SSH enabled
-       * root user or user with administrator privileges to install ,start services like rpcbind and configure aplications ReaR,DHCP,sudo.
+       * root user or user with administrator privileges to install, start services like rpcbind and configure ReaR, DHCP and sudo applications.

 Run unattended install